Bachelor of Science in Nutrition

 - Successful completion of an examination administered by the Commission on Dietetic Registration of the American Dietetic Association.

 An increased emphasis is placed on health promotion in our society today.
 The Dietary Guidelines for Americans by the Department of Health and Human Services and the U. S. Department of Agriculture recommend 60 minutes of moderate to vigorous intensity activity on most days.
 Other national organizations have similar recommendations.
 As a result, proper nutrition for exercise and sport has increased in importance for individuals to stay healthy before, during, and after exercise.
-Graduates with the Exercise Science concentration are trained to counsel individuals concerning proper nutrition practices in wellness centers or other exercise-related settings such as gyms or sport facilities.
+Graduates with the Exercise Science concentration are trained to counsel individuals concerning proper nutrition practices in wellness centers or other exercise-related settings such as gyms or sports facilities.
 However, they are not prepared to counsel individuals concerning disease states.
 They can also receive a personal training certificate.

 Nutrition professionals are in demand to educate the public in various settings.
 Graduates of the Community concentration are trained to effectively communicate nutrition messages to individuals and the public.
 They may find employment with the Extension Service, school nutrition programs, supermarkets, or in public health/government nutrition programs such as the Special Supplemental Nutrition Program for Women, Infants, and Children.